sadeghazizi112/second-project/README.md

 # _{Second Independent Project}_

-#### _{This is my JavaScript and jQuery Independent Project}, {10/23/18}_
+#### _{This is my JavaScript and jQuery Independent Project}, {12/5/18}_

 #### By _**{Sadegh Azizi}**_

 ## Description

-_{This is my second independent project, pertaining to JavaScript and jQuery, where I was tasked with creating a webpage using HTML, CSS, jQuery, and JavaScript.
+_{This is my second independent project, pertaining to JavaScript, CSS, and jQuery, where I was tasked with creating a webpage that helps Epicodus students decide which track they would like to pursue before they enroll.
+I had to do this using HTML, CSS, jQuery, and JavaScript.
 I had to create branches, show and hide results, and be functional.}_

 ## Setup/Installation Requirements